mwolff44/pk-sbc/README.md

 ## Prerequisites

-In order to run pyfreebilling, you need the following configured, secured  and working Basic Operating System (Linux).
+In order to run PKS, you need the following configured, secured  and working Basic Operating System (Linux).
 P-KISS-SBC works in containers, it can be deployed on any docker or Kubernetes environment.

 The project uses Kamailio, RTP Engine, Redis and a Database (by default, SQLITE but also support POSTGRESQL, MARIADB, MYSQL and DBTEXT).